jmardjuki/beatboxer/README.md

 </p><p align="center">
 Figure 2: Debug messages from the node server
 </p>

+## Hardware setup
+As the BeagleBone has no wifi chip, you would have to attach eth cable to the eth port.
+It is possible to set static IP on your BeagleBone, but that would not be covered in this README.
+For this application, the BeagleBone IP was set to static to 192.168.2.2.
+I used bridge virtual network on my Mac to allow my BeagleBone to talk to the outside world.
+If you're using other IP Address, please change the IP in the udp_server.js.

 ## Building and Running
 To build and run this application, mounting the beaglebone using NFS is very recommended.
 There are a lot of ways to deploy the application (such as using SCP), but this seems to be a easiest way.
 The following command will build all the application, and transfer all the required executable and sound files from the host.